The ultimate guide to supplier scorecards: Templates, tips, and best practices

 After onboarding, most businesses conduct vendor evaluations on a quarterly basis.
 This generally includes the basic supplier scorecard and due diligence questionnaire (DDQ).

-Then, more detailed annual review compiles and explores data to find any insights or opportunities to optimize the relationship.
+Then, a more detailed annual review compiles and explores data to find any insights or opportunities to optimize the relationship.
 Naturally, this process is just one element of a well-rounded communication and collaboration approach.

 Who uses the scorecard?